SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 - [ ] I understand that sandbox is for learning and experimentation
 - [ ] I can access the assigned sandbox workspace
-- [ ] I can open or use the HDB Resales artefact
+- [ ] I can locate the HDB Resales Sandbox Series artefacts
-- [ ] I selected one Fabric item to explore
+- [ ] I selected one Fabric capability to explore
 - [ ] I completed one small sandbox experiment
 - [ ] I used only safe data
 - [ ] I named my work clearly